 Badass Longcoat: Uses magic to make himself one after he awakened from his statue.

-Chekhov's Gunman: Was first mentioned in in the first Sister arc, but only appeared recently.
+Chekhov's Gunman: Was first mentioned in in the first Sister arc, but only appeared during Sister II.

 Didn't Think This Through: His defining trait.
 He enchanted the Dewitchery Diamond to separate a lycanthropic friend from his curse without considering the potential consequences, didn't think about things like the cosmetic use of magic when he swore that oath, and managed to forget that Adrian Raven was a wizard while in the middle of fighting him.
 No wonder that two of two wizards who spoke of Abe called him "idiot."